tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 DISCLAIMER: This section is only important if you want to make use of shared memory parallelism for large calculations.

-To make use of Synthesizer's `shared memory parallelism <../parallelism/openmp.rst>`_ you must first have OpenMP installed on your system.
+To make use of synthesizer's `shared memory parallelism <../parallelism/openmp.rst>`_ you must first have OpenMP installed on your system.
 Most compilers come with OpenMP baked in with a few exceptions.
 This means installation with OpenMP is as simple as setting a flag at installation: